 - Uninstall useless software, including browser toolbars

-Search the internet for any items not by a major brand, as you may find it to be less than honest (on my friends laptop, I found looks of “search optimisation” software, to improve her searching experience in theory.
-In practice, it was stealing information, and making money from her web searches by opening popups).
-Be particularly suspicious of browser toolbars, these slow browsers down and many are the cause of popups and data theft.
+- Browser extensions: Equally important is to check all installed web browsers for malicious or unnecessary extensions.
+Edge and Chrome both have an “Extensions” option on their menu system that can quickly show you active extensions.
+On my friend’s laptop, I found lots of “search optimisation” extensions, which claimed to improve her searching experience.
+In practice, they were stealing information, and making money from her web searches by opening popups that she assumed the websites themselves were creating and supportive of.
+Be particularly suspicious of browser extensions, these slow browsers down and many are the cause of popups and data theft.

-Scans your hard drive for data and index corruptions and attempts to fix.
+This command uses a Microsoft tool to scan your hard drive for data and index corruptions and attempts to fix any issues it finds.
 Run “chkdsk/f” from Command Prompt.
 You’ll need to agree to restart your machine, and the scan will happen during the restart.

-- Microsoft Update / patch key software and drivers
+- Update key software including Windows, vendor drivers etc.

 - Run a registry cleaner